serdar-sarioglu/mysystem/who-ami.md

 - Responsible for AD, Exchange, Database Servers, VOIP - Public Clouds (AWS, Azure, O365)

-    >Completed RUP (New Refinery) US\$2.7bn IT Infrastructure On Time with Calculated Budget
+    ✔ Completed RUP (New Refinery) US\$2.7bn IT Infrastructure On Time with Calculated Budget

-    >Deployed Big Data on AWS, Production Reports are now more Speedy and Historical
+    ✔ Deployed Big Data on AWS, Production Reports are now more Speedy and Historical

-    >Completed Mobile Datacenter Project 650K+ \$ (First Made in Turkey)
+    ✔ Completed Mobile Datacenter Project 650K+ \$ (First Made in Turkey)

-    >Completed ICS & SCADA Security Project, Able to Monitoring by 3^rd^ Party SOC 7/24
+    ✔ Completed ICS & SCADA Security Project, Able to Monitoring by 3^rd^ Party SOC 7/24

-    >Built Private Cloud with Vblock and VMware, 400+ Machines are Running On-Prem Cloud
+    ✔ Built Private Cloud with Vblock and VMware, 400+ Machines are Running On-Prem Cloud

-    >Completed ISO 27001 Certification and NIST 800-82 ICS Compliance
+    ✔ Completed ISO 27001 Certification and NIST 800-82 ICS Compliance

-    >Managed KOC Holding Security Commission and Created Standards for Energy Companies
+    ✔ Managed KOC Holding Security Commission and Created Standards for Energy Companies

 **IT System Administrator,MIRA TR (Telecom) (2007 - 2008)**